Any enrolment for the EcoTrail Wicklow® 2020 implies the tacit acceptance of the of the following regulations:

 Any runner not in possession, during a control along the course, of the totality of his obligatory material will be immediately disqualified, without any possibility of making an appeal against this sanction.

 The displaying or exhibition of brands, sponsors, or partners being strictly forbidden in the start / finish area.
 The organiser is in charge of respecting this regulation.
 Because of this, non-respect will lead to an immediate and irrevocable disqualification.
-In addition, the competitor concerned will no longer be able to enrol in future running’s organised by EcoTrail Wicklow.
+In addition, the competitor concerned will no longer be able to enrol in future editions of EcoTrail Wicklow.

 A minimum penalisation of half an hour is applied for any other breach in regulations.
 The controller tells his post director and/or Race Control and can ask, depending on the seriousness of the act and the behaviour of the runner, for the disqualification of the competitor.
 The race jury can declare the disqualification of a competitor for any serious breach in the regulations, in particular in the case of: